stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 <a class="anchor" name="applications"></a>
 ## Applications

-An application in Stormpath represents any real world piece of software that communicates with Stormpath to offload its user management and authentication needs.
+An `Application` in Stormpath represents any real world piece of software that communicates with Stormpath to offload its user management and authentication needs.
 The application can be anything that can make a REST API call - a web application that you are writing, a web server like Apache or Nginx, a Linux operating system, etc - basically anything that a user can login to.
 A [tenant](#tenants) administrator can register one or more applications with Stormpath.

-You control who may login to an application by assigning (or 'mapping') one or more directories or groups (generically called [account stores](#account-store-mappings) to an application.
-The accounts in these associated directories or groups (again, _account stores_) collectively form the application's user base.
+You control who may login to an application by assigning (or 'mapping') one or more `Directories` or `Groups` (generically called [account stores](#account-store-mappings)) to an application.
+The `Accounts` in these associated directories or groups (again, _account stores_) collectively form the application's user base.
 These accounts are considered the application's users and they can login to the application.
-Therefore, you can control who may login to an application by managing which [account stores](#account-store-mappings) are assigned to the application.
+Therefore, you can control user population that may login to an application by managing which [account stores](#account-store-mappings) are assigned to the application.

-Even the Stormpath Admin Console and API is represented as an Application (named `Stormpath`), so you can control who has administrative access to your Stormpath [tenant](#tenants) by managing the `Stormpath` application's associated account stores.
+Even the Stormpath Admin Console and API is represented as an `Application` (named Stormpath), so you can control who has administrative access to your Stormpath [tenant](#tenants) by managing the Stormpath application's associated account stores.

 <a class="anchor" name="application"></a>
 ### Application Resource

-An individual `application` resource may be accessed via its Resource URI:
+An individual `Application` resource may be accessed via its Resource URI:

 **Resource URI**